The 24 Best Dive Bars to Visit in America

 Photography courtesy of @saltwaterhippiebeachbar

 A place where summer never ends sounds like a place we want to be.
 The Saltwater Hippie just oozes beach bum paradise.
 Inside, you’ll find high-top tables with black bar stools and various dollar bills taped to the ceiling.
 There might even be a parrot or rooster or two that casually squawks or walks into the bar.
-This is a tropical hidden gem where you’ll probably find grains of sand on the floor and the constant aroma of suntan lotion welcoming you to drink your next Corona.
+This tropical hidden gem is where you’ll probably find grains of sand on the floor and the constant aroma of suntan lotion welcoming you to drink your next Corona.

 Learn more